July 29, 2021

 Who should participate?

-This program is only for Members & Tenants of the Posner Center – whether or not you are currently in an executive or leadership role.
+This program is for active global development practitioners willing to make changes at your organization and incorporate a decolonizing lens into your work – whether or not you are currently in an executive or leadership role.
 As a community, the Posner Center is committed to going beyond learning to implementing decolonization practices in development.
-You should be an active global development practitioner willing to make changes at your organization and incorporate a decolonizing lens into your work.
-Please contact our Program Director if you need help engaging decision-makers at your organization.

 As the co-founder of Quantum Impact, a DE&I – focused non-profit and the co-author for the 2018 State of Diversity in Global Social Impact report, Ms. Mahesri is both an experienced international development expert with more than 15 years of experience in global development and DE&I expert with nearly 10 years of working on diversity initiatives.
 She is a skilled facilitator and expert in training design, and has experience conducting organizational development work both as internal staff for an organization and as an external consultant.
 She has also served on multiple boards and brings her lived experience to board engagement.
 You can see more about her work at www.fnmadvising.com.